 You work hard to run a productive restaurant, and so does the team that you’ve built.
-Let’s take a look at three basic steps that will help you make more out of that hard work and be more productive.

 By cutting out the extra and unnecessary, training your team well, and communicating effectively (and constantly), you can increase the productivity of your venue without spending too much money or overworking your staff.